Lela Loren

-Loren notes in interview that it took time to land her first audition, and that her early roles were in The Shield, Gang Related, and shows of the CSI franchise.
+Loren notes in her interview that it took time to land her first audition, and that her early roles were in The Shield, Gang Related, and shows of the CSI franchise.
 Further television roles followed, including in Cold Case, and Ghost Whisperer, and she went on to film roles, including in The Hangover Part III and Reign Over Me.

 In 2019, Loren joined the second season of the Netflix science fiction series, Altered Carbon as a series regular, playing the character of Danica Harlan.

 Early life and education

 Loren was born Maria Loren Avellaneda Sharp on May 7, 1980, in Sacramento, California.
 She has one sibling, an older brother, Daniel Sharp, who is the executive chef at a small restaurant in New York City.
 Her mother is of Mexican descent, received her college degree in her 40s, and became a teacher; her father, an American, was working as an economist at the time he married her mother.
 She spent her childhood in Sacramento, California, and later, in suburban Sacramento, although spending summers in an area of her mother's heritage, in Mexico.
 Loren has stated that, despite her mom being from Michoacán, Mexico, she did not learn Spanish until she was 10 years old, and that doing so helped her to communicate with relatives when she would return to the village from which her mother came.
 From early childhood, Loren had surrounded herself with an array of pets, and had intended a career in biology.
 Loren went to an all-girls' high school, where she was a member of a men's rowing team.

 Loren attended Whitman College in Walla Walla, Washington, where she majored in biology.
 She "begrudgingly fell in love" with acting after enrolling in a fine arts course "to get it out of the way", only to find herself moved to an entry level acting class when the arts class was full.
 It is reported that she did work on a commercial fishing boat in Alaska as a means to pay her college expenses.
 She graduated with a B.A. in theatre, in 2002.
 She also studied performing arts at the Ruskin School of Acting.
 From her upbringing and studies, Loren is fluent in English, Spanish, and Italian.